-Prerequisites: Algebra II-1-2 or Algebra II Honors 1-2
+Classification: International Baccalaureate Prerequisites: Algebra II-1-2 or Algebra II Honors 1-2

-This course is intended for students with varied backgrounds and abilities.
+This course is a one-year program available at standard level (SL) only.
+It is intended for students with varied backgrounds and abilities.
 More specifically, it is designed to build confidence and encourage an appreciation of mathematics in students who do not anticipate a need for mathematics in their future studies.
 Students taking this course need to be already equipped with fundamental skills and a rudimentary knowledge of basic processes.

 This course concentrates on mathematics that can be applied to contexts related as far as possible to other subjects being studied, to common real-world occurrences and to topics that relate to home, work, and leisure situations.
 The course requires students to produce a project, a piece of written work based on personal research, guided and supervised by the teacher.
 The project provides an opportunity for students to carry out a mathematical investigation in the context of another course being studied, a hobby or an area of interest of their choice using skills learned before and during the course.
 Students taking this course will be required to have a TI-nspire CX, TI-nspire CX CAS or TI 84 Plus graphing calculator.